FranciscoParrenoTorres/Roadef2020/README.md

 https://www.roadef.org/challenge/2020/en/finalSubmission.php

-You can also see the solutions of the set C
+You can also see the solutions of the set C in the folder Solutions

 Options in the script.